m-cain/mnemo/memory-bank/techContext.md

   - Git for version control
   - Docker and Docker Compose for containerization
   - VS Code (recommended IDE)
-  - golangci-lint for backend code quality (with configuration issues noted)
+  - golangci-lint for backend code quality (with configuration issues noted that require further investigation)

 ## Technical Constraints